-There were small red onions, long green beans, brown husked coconuts, long white, round purple and striped mauve eggplants, fat orange carrots, beige new potatoes, ripe red tomatoes and mounds of shiny green chilies told the story of what the farm workers had been tending in the fields we had glimpsed from the road.
+There were small red onions, long green beans, brown husked coconuts, fat orange carrots, beige new potatoes, ripe red tomatoes and mounds of shiny green chilies.
+Eggplants came long and white, round and purple or in striped mauve orbs.
+They all told the story of what the farmers had been tending in the fields we glimpsed from the road on our journey.

 All cows are sacred in India.
-Shiva, perhaps the mightiest of the Hindu Gods, had a bull named Nandi who was his transport and in constant attendance to him.
+Shiva, the mightiest of the Hindu Gods, has a bull named Nandi who is his transport and in constant attendance to him.
 The reasoning follows that if a cow is near now, perhaps Shiva is as well.

 I pressed my hand to my heart and smiled back in gratitude.
 Bowing my head a little, I noticed he was missing a few toes on his left foot.
-I could not deny him the joy of giving what he could to me anymore than I could help wondering how he lost those toes.
+I could not deny him the joy of giving what he could anymore than I could help wondering how he lost those toes.

 I realized that after a mere fifteen minutes in the market we’d been sized up.
-We were the only foreigners and as such, of course, we stood out.
+We were the only foreigners and as such, of course we stood out.
 Especially as one of us had a camera and the other was jotting notes and asking questions (through our Tamil-speaking Travel XS guide, Charles).
 The coconut felt like we had passed a test.

-We left feeling our presence was not only tolerated but that our genuine interest and kind intentions had been perceived and appreciated.
-Food had once again provided a key to connect, to open a door between cultures when words could not.
+We left feeling our presence was not only tolerated but, our genuine interest and kind intentions were perceived and appreciated.
+Food provided a key to connect.
+Once again, it opened a door between cultures when words could not.

 All words and photos are our own and were not shared with our sponsors prior to publication.